jasonearly/jasonearly.github.io/_posts/2017-01-29-protecting-your-digital-privacy.md

 ---

 This has been a terrible weekend for Americans.
-With President Trumps fear mongering executive order on immigration and refugees, CNN is currently running this headline, "[Cell phone screening next?](http://www.cnn.com/2017/01/29/politics/donald-trump-immigrant-policy-social-media-contacts/index.html)"
+With President Trumps fear mongering executive order on immigration and refugees, CNN is currently running this headline, "[Cell phone screening next?](http://www.cnn.com/2017/01/29/politics/donald-trump-immigrant-policy-social-media-contacts/index.html)"<br/>

-This got me thinking of sharing steps showing how to protect your digital privacy, then I recalled the UK's recent online surveillance changes reported by [The Verge](http://www.theverge.com/2016/11/23/13718768/uk-surveillance-laws-explained-investigatory-powers-bill) and their [similar tips](http://www.theverge.com/2016/11/25/13746042/uk-surveillance-bill-private-browsing-online)  that followed.
+This got me thinking of sharing steps showing how to protect your digital privacy, then I recalled the UK's recent online surveillance changes reported by [The Verge](http://www.theverge.com/2016/11/23/13718768/uk-surveillance-laws-explained-investigatory-powers-bill) and their [similar tips](http://www.theverge.com/2016/11/25/13746042/uk-surveillance-bill-private-browsing-online)  that followed. <br/>

-While originally written to inform residents and travelers in the UK, these are good steps to take for any digital citizen worried about unlawful surveillence.
+While originally written to inform residents and travelers in the UK, these are good steps to take for any digital citizen worried about unlawful surveillence.<br/>

 tl:dr version:

 Communications
 * Use a Virtual Private Network.
 A good one will cost some money, I recommend [Private Internet Access](https://www.privateinternetaccess.com/).
 * Use an encrypted messaging app.
 Signal is hihghly reccomended. [ios](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8) / [android](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en)
 * Use a web browser that supports anonymous browsing.
 The big browsers, Chrome, Safari, Edge and Firefox, all support this.
-Additionaly you could use [Tor](https://www.torproject.org/projects/torbrowser.html).
+Additionaly you could use [Tor](https://www.torproject.org/projects/torbrowser.html). <br/>

 Stay safe.